 While Starfield is naturally the short-term focus of Bethesda, Howard is clearly aware that the Elder Scrolls series is their most popular title.
 “We’re also building toward the game after that and it’s the one you keep asking about,” Howard said, while clearly alluding to TES6.

-It has already been several years since Skyrim was released, and while there may be some impatient fans out there, Bethesda are banking on this wait only making the game even more wanted when its release finally comes around.
+It has already been several years since Skyrim was released.
+While there may be some impatient fans out there, Bethesda is banking on this wait only making the game even more wanted when its release finally comes around.

-With Skyrim somewhat shockingly being released all the way back in 2011 (how time flies), this is already the longest fans have had to wait for a new Elder scrolls game.
-By the time it does release we’re looking at a minimum of 12 year gap, with a 13 or 14 year wait more likely.
+Skyrim somewhat shockingly released all the way back in 2011 (how time flies).
+This is already the longest fans have had to wait for a new Elder scrolls game.
+By the time it does release, we’re looking at a 13 or 14-year wait.

 Here are the release years of the previous five Elder Scrolls titles:

 - The Elder Scrolls II: Daggerfall – 1996